'Somebody Is Going To Get Hurt': Drone Expert Hope Pilot(s) Come Forward Soon

 DENVER (CBS4) – As the saga of unknown drones flying in the eastern Colorado sky, officials are organizing a task force to better communicate.
-Drone experts are just as puzzled, but don’t think anything illegal is going on.
+Experts on unmanned aerial vehicles are just as puzzled, but don’t think anything illegal is going on.

 “A few people have reached out to me, and I’m staying close, trying to add some reason to some online forums that have popped up,” said Vic Moss, a commercial drone pilot and FAA Drone Pro.
 “We’ve tried to reel some people back in before somebody gets hurt.”